fousa/motion_migrate/README.md

 I love the [Nitron](https://github.com/mattgreen/nitron) gem created by [@mattgreen](https://github.com/mattgreen/).
 But I missed some features, and I really hate to open Xcode to create the Core Data model.
 So I created some rake tasks that helped me generate the Core Data model.
 Thanks to [@mattgreen](https://github.com/mattgreen/) for starting this in the 0.3 branch of the [Nitron](https://github.com/mattgreen/nitron) project.

+Another reason why I wanted to create this gem is because I love using [Magical Record](https://github.com/magicalpanda/MagicalRecord).
+This is really a great way to handle Core Data, it's like a small layer on top of it.

+Most gems that want to --railsify-- Core Data don't make correct use of the different contexts as used by Core Data.
+So I wanted to be able to use Core Data as it should, by just generating the model.

+Maybe adding some simplicity in creating the relationships between models will be added later.
+But for now, generating the Core Data model is the main goal!

 ## Installation

 The installation is simple.
 Just add this line to you Gemfile: